 Over the years, many official languages responsibilities were delegated to the deputy heads of federal institutions.
 Concerns were raised about the governance structure in the public service, failures in managing of official languages and a lack of oversight.
 In his 2018–2019 annual report, the Commissioner of Official Languages argued that the following principles should underpin a new official languages governance structure:

 Managing official languages in federal institutions is challenging.
 Managers have difficulty objectively establishing the language requirements of positions for staffing actions.
-The Commissioner of Official Languages described the issue as systemic, prompting him to publish a report on problems related to implementing section 91 of the OLA and a guide for managers on the linguistic identification of positions.72
+The Commissioner of Official Languages described the issue as systemic, prompting him to publish a report on problems related to implementing section 91 of the OLA and a guide for managers on the linguistic identification of positions, and to follow up on his recommendations.80

 Managers must ensure that the linguistic profiles of positions reporting to them take into account obligations relating to service to the public and language of work.
 By underestimating the level of language proficiency required to fill these positions, they risk compromising:

-Since the 2019–2020 fiscal year, TBS has been asking federal institutions to identify problems associated with implementing section 91 of the OLA in their official languages reviews.74 For his part, the Commissioner of Official Languages sends TBS quarterly reports on section 91 complaints.75 The Commissioner has recommended that TBS review its policies and tools, provide adequate training to managers and implement appropriate control and assessment mechanisms.76 In 2022–2023, the Commissioner lamented the lack of progress and recommended that the President of the Treasury Board implement an action plan to ensure federal institutions comply with section 91 of the OLA by June 2025.77
+Since the 2019–2020 fiscal year, TBS has been asking federal institutions to identify problems associated with implementing section 91 of the OLA in their official languages reviews.82 For his part, the Commissioner of Official Languages sends TBS quarterly reports on section 91 complaints.83 The Commissioner has recommended that TBS review its policies and tools, provide adequate training to managers and implement appropriate control and assessment mechanisms.84 In 2022–2023, the Commissioner lamented the lack of progress and recommended that the President of the Treasury Board implement an action plan to ensure federal institutions comply with section 91 of the OLA by June 2025.85 In a follow-up conducted in 2024, the Commissioner noted that most of his recommendations had been only partially implemented and that it was necessary for federal institutions to implement more official plans and mechanisms.86

-The number of complaints related to language requirements in staffing processes reached a new high in 2015–2016, with a total of 156 complaints received, and has continued to grow ever since.
-The number of complaints about the language requirements of positions is nearly 24 times higher than it was in 2012–2013, as shown in Figure 4.
-These complaints accounted for 40% of all complaints received by the Commissioner of Official Languages in 2022–2023.
-In his November 2020 report on implementing section 91 of the OLA, the Commissioner of Official Languages noted that founded complaints under section 91 of the OLA involved a significant number of federal institutions as well as positions in various groups and at various levels.78
+The number of complaints related to language requirements in staffing processes reached a new high in 2015–2016, with a total of 156 complaints received, and continued to grow until 2020–2021, then saw major fluctuations.
+In 2023–2024, the number of complaints about the language requirements of positions practically returned to its 2013–2014 level, then increased slightly in 2024–2025, as shown in Figure 4.
+Complaints relating to the language requirements of positions accounted for 6% of all complaints received by the Commissioner of Official Languages in 2024–2025.
+In his November 2020 report on implementing section 91 of the OLA, the Commissioner of Official Languages noted that founded complaints under section 91 of the OLA involved a significant number of federal institutions as well as positions in various groups and at various levels.87

-Source: Figure prepared by the Library of Parliament using data obtained from Office of the Commissioner of Official Languages (OCOL), Annual Report 2021–2022; and OCOL, Annual Report 2022–2023.
+Sources: Figure prepared by the Library of Parliament using data obtained from Office of the Commissioner of Official Languages (OCOL), Annual Report 2023–2024; and OCOL, Annual Report 2024–2025.

-In 2013–2014, TBS and the Department of Canadian Heritage completed the first three‑year data collection cycle for federal institutions concerning the implementation of parts IV, V, VI and VII of the OLA.
-This three‑year exercise, which started in 2011–2012, was completed in 2013–2014 and has been performed every three years since then, with the goal of improving coordination among federal institutions.
-These institutions produce a review of whether they meet certain OLA objectives in the form of a self‑evaluation of their performance.
-TBS uses these reviews to prepare its annual report on official languages.
+In 2013–2014, TBS and the Department of Canadian Heritage completed the first three-year data collection cycle for federal institutions concerning the implementation of Parts IV, V, VI and VII of the OLA.
+This three-year exercise, which started in 2011–2012, was completed in 2013–2014 and was performed every three years until 2022–2023, with the goal of improving coordination among federal institutions.
+Since 2023–2024, the targeted institutions must submit one or two reviews, every two years, on the achievement of certain OLA objectives in the form of a self evaluation of their performance.88 TBS uses these reviews to prepare its annual report on official languages.

 The vitality criterion in the new regulations accounts for the presence of a minority-official-language primary or secondary school in the service area of federal offices when determining whether they must provide communications with and services to the public in both official languages.